canopas/splito/README.md

 Splito is an open-source project but currently, we are not accepting any contributions.

 ## Credits
 Splito is owned and maintained by the [Canopas team](https://canopas.com/).
-You can follow them on Twitter at [@canopassoftware](https://twitter.com/canopassoftware) for project updates and releases.
+You can follow them on X at [@canopas_eng](https://x.com/canopas_eng) for project updates and releases.
 If you are interested in building apps or designing products, please let us know.
 We'd love to hear from you!

 <a href="https://canopas.com/contact"><img src="./Screenshots/cta.png" width=250></a>